tfel-check

 substitution is also automatically declared.

-Those substitutions are declared after reading the configuration files and after parsing the command line arguments, so those default substitutions can be overriden by the user.
+Those substitutions are declared after reading the configuration files and after parsing the command line arguments, so those default substitutions can be overridden by the user.